Sometimes, a new job isn’t what you had anticipated it would be. You may be feeling like you want to leave already, even though you have just begun.

 Be honest but tactful and give a reasonable notice period to find a substitute

 I believe honesty is the best policy.
 Instead of giving lame excuses, state the real reason but remain tactful.
-Apologize for the inconvenience you caused to the company.
+Apologize for the inconvenience you caused the company.
 You wouldn’t want to burn any bridges so try to keep the relations cordial.
 And, give the employer a reasonable notice period to arrange a substitute.